Al Ain International School, Al Nayadat, Al Ain

 “We aim to provide a caring and supportive, happy, secure and purposeful school environment for all children which will allow them to thrive academically, socially and emotionally, make, and act upon, informed choices concerning moral, ethical and aesthetic issues, and where they can take pride in their achievements and the success of others.
 The ambition is success for all – be it in the classrooms, on the playing fields or on the stage.”

 Al Ain International School (AAIS) was established by Aldar Academies in September 2011.
 It was the first Aldar Academy to open outside the capital and from launch rapidly secured an ADEC A3 grading by the KHDA – rare for a school in phased launch.
-At that time internal notes from WhichSchoolAdvisor.com described a school “seriously firing on all cylinders” and today the school’s evolution and performance in such a short space of time is described by our sister site as “seriously impressive – few school groups could have achieved this kind of level of performance so quickly.”
+At that time our internal notes described a school “seriously firing on all cylinders” and today the school’s evolution and performance in such a short space of time is described by our sister site as “seriously impressive – few school groups could have achieved this kind of level of performance so quickly.”

 AAIS divides provision between Primary School and Secondary School.
 The curriculum follows a modified British curriculum throughout, balancing the strengths of the English National Curriculum with the life of the Emirati context and local Al Ain culture.